hexagontk/hexagon/hexagon_site/pages/gradle.md

 Gradle's script for a service or application.
 It adds two extra tasks:

 * buildInfo: add configuration file (`application.properties`) with build variables to the package.
+  It is executed automatically before compiling classes.
 * watch: Run the application in another thread.
 This allows the possibility to watch source changes.
   To run the application and watch for changes you need to execute this task with the `--continuous` (`-t`) Gradle flag.
 Ie: `gw -t watch`.
+* jarAll: creates a single JAR with all dependencies, and the application main class set up.
+This task is an alternative to the Gradle `installDist` task.

 To use it, apply `$gradleScripts/application.gradle` to your `build.gradle`.